 Excursions (museum visits).

-56 hours of course preparation, assignments, literature (2 ec).
+Ca. 56 hours of course preparation, weekly assignments, tutorials, literature reading (2 ec).

-During the course there will be 3 assignments all students have to submit through BlackBoard.
-Each assignment can get the student a bonus of 0.2 for their final grade.
+During the course there will be 3 assignments all students have to submit through Brightspace.
+Each assignment can earn you a bonus of 0.2 for your final grade.